Camping Near Raven Rock State Park

 What are the camping fees in Raven Rock State Park?

 At Raven Rock State Park, camping fees are very reasonable compared to other North Carolina state parks.
-Family wilderness camping sites cost $15 per night, while group camping areas accommodate up to 26 people at $40 per night.
-These rates make it an affordable alternative to more expensive destinations like Hanging Rock State Park or Stone Mountain State Park.
+Family camping sites cost $15 per night, which includes access to basic amenities like picnic tables, fire rings, and nearby water sources.
+Group camping areas, which can accommodate up to 25 people, are available for $40 per night.